Erriez/ErriezMHZ19B/README.md

 **Initialization Software Serial**

 Use a Software Serial when no hardware serial is available.
-Sometimes a 3rd party library is required, for example for ESP32 targets by installing `ESPSoftwareSerial` into `.arduino15/packages/esp32/hardware/esp32/<version>/libraries/EspSoftwareSerial`.
+Sometimes a 3rd party library is required, for example for ESP32 targets by installing `ESPSoftwareSerial`.
+It must be installed into `.arduino15/packages/esp32/hardware/esp32/<version>/libraries/EspSoftwareSerial`, because the library contains a naming conflict with existing `SoftwareSerial.h` built-in libraries.

 ```c++
 #include <ErriezMHZ19B.h>